Module 3 of 5

 Key Takeaway

 Fine-tuning is the tool you reach for when prompting hits a ceiling.
 LoRA makes fine-tuning accessible on consumer hardware by training less than 1% of parameters.
 For pure classification tasks with labeled data, encoder models (especially DeBERTa) are typically smaller, faster, and at least as accurate as fine-tuned decoders.
 The choice between approaches should be driven by your specific task requirements, available data, and validation results: not by which model is newest or largest.
-Once you have a fine-tuned model, the next question is how to deploy it at scale.
+Whether you stay with prompting or move to fine-tuning, the next challenge is deploying your approach reliably at the scale your corpus demands.

 Resources